ISISComputingGroup/ibex_developers_manual/Discourse.md

 Troubleshooting can be done with `./discourse-doctor` which runs a few diagnostics and may help you understand the root cause of an SMTP issue.

-# HTTPS
+### HTTPS

 Discourse is set up to use a HTTPS certificate from [let's encrypt](https://letsencrypt.org/).
 This just uses an email address saved in the `/containers/app.yml` file under the key `LETSENCRYPT_ACCOUNT_EMAIL`.
+When the certificate needs to be renewed, if the email registered in that file is no longer valid/useable, then change it and run `./launcher rebuild app`, this should send a new verification email to the new email address.